mhmdnurf/github-stats/README.md

 - Keep `GITHUB_TOKEN` out of version control
 - Use a token with the minimum required permissions
+- Use `repositories=all` only when you intend to expose its aggregate data
 - Rotate any token that appears in logs or terminal output
 - Terminate HTTPS at a reverse proxy when exposing the service publicly
 - Do not expose the application’s `.env` file through the container image